Crane Operators Safety Program FAQS

 - The Crane Operators Safety Program Licensure Examining Council reviews all applications and either approves or disapproves your application.

-- If your application is approved, a license will be issued and mailed to your home address unless otherwise specified in writting..
+- If your application is approved, a license will be issued and mailed to your home address unless otherwise specified in writing.

 - If your application is not approved or is incomplete, you will be notified either in writing by mail or via email or by phone call.

-- If for any reason your application is incomplete and not corrected by you within six (6) months after the date of filing, the application shall be deemed withdrawn.
+- If for any reason your application is incomplete and not corrected by you within 6 months after the date of filing, the application shall be deemed withdrawn.
 You will then be required to reapply for licensure and pay a new application fee.

-- If the Council finds that you are ineligible for licensure in the applied-for classification because of experience or other deficiency, you may be offered the opportunity of licensure in a lesser classification.
-The department will notify you either in writing or by phone of such an offer, and, if you wish to accept licensure in the lesser classification, you must notify the department either in writing or via email within thirty (30) days after receipt of the department’s written offer.
+- If the council finds that you are ineligible for licensure in the applied-for classification because of experience or other deficiency, you may be offered the opportunity of licensure in a lesser classification.
+The department will notify you either in writing or by phone of such an offer, and, if you wish to accept licensure in the lesser classification, you must notify the department either in writing or via email within 30 days after receipt of the department’s written offer.

 How long is a license valid?

-All licenses are valid for a period of two years from the date of issuance at which time they must be renewed.
+All licenses are valid for a period of 2 years from the date of issuance, at which time they must be renewed.

 Where can I find approved training and testing organizations?